 touriga nacional, trincadeira, blend

 The Vinha da Malhada Reserva takes its name from a 3.5-hectare vineyard of the estate where much of this fruit comes from.
-It is a blend of some Syrah that they have planted on their organic estate, as well as several local varietals: Touriga Nacional, Baga, Trincadeira, Castelão, and Aragonez; all of which were brought into the cellar for a natural fermentation in 5 and 10 thousand liter stainless steel tanks.
+It is a blend of several local varietals: Touriga Nacional, Alicante Bouchet, Trincadeira, Castelão, and Aragonez; as well as some Syrah that is planted on the property.
+The fruit was all brought into the cellar for a natural fermentation in 5 and 10 thousand liter stainless steel tanks.
 Once the fermentations were over, the wine aged for 6 months in large neutral oak barrels from France and America, before it was bottled and ready for the release to the market after a month.
 The color is a dark ruby with amazingly savory aromatic tones, backed by ripe fruit and spice.
 This blend comes together on the palate with loads of dark fruit, spice, fresh acidity, and soft tannins.

 montalto 'cepa pura' aragonez